elephox-dev/docs/contributing/project-guide.md

  └── psalm.xml
 ```

 The `framework` repository contains all the source code for the Elephox framework.
-It is organized in modules, which are
+It is organized in modules, each of
-sub-directories of the repository root.
-Each module contains a `src` and a `test` directory, which contain the source
+which has its own directory within the `modules` folder.
+Each module contains a `src` and a `test` directory, which
-code and the unit tests for it, respectively.
-Each module also contains a `composer.json`, which allows each module to
+contain the source code and the unit tests for it, respectively.
+Each module also contains a `composer.json`, which
-be published on packagist.org independently.
+allows each module to be published on [packagist.org](https://packagist.org/?query=elephox) independently.

 ## Development Environment Setup